sd890623/redux-code-generator/README.md

 ##Features
 At present it only generates modules, failing its name of "redux code generator".
 Will expand its functionality in the future.

+## Notes
+Where it needs tweaks after scaffolding:
+1. View: change 'common' to the variable used in localization file.
 ## Getting To Know Yeoman
 Code generator built with Yeoman scaffolding framework.